isomerpages/cris-corp/news-and-events/news/_posts/2024-02-06-post-Celebrating International Day of Women and Girls in Science 2024.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="240211 IDWGS Lim Chew Gin SCRI" src="/images/Resources_News/240211 IDWGS/240211_02_DSC_8720_small.jpg">
 </div>
-<p><strong>Lim Chew Gin: Bridging gaps between research and clinical trials </strong>
+<p><strong>Lim Chew Gin: Bridging gaps between research and clinical trials</strong>
 </p>
 <p>As the head of National Coordinating Body under the Singapore Clinical
 Research Institute (SCRI), Assistant Director Lim Chew Gin oversees multiple areas, from benchmarking Singapore’s clinical trial performance with other countries to identifying gaps within Singapore’s clinical trial ecosystem and devising strategies to address these gaps and enhancing processes.</p>
-<p>In celebration of International Day of Women and Girls in Science, she
+<p>In celebration of International Day for Women and Girls in Science, she
 notes that one strong attribute that women often bring to the table is their meticulous attention to detail and a collaborative mindset, enhancing teamwork and bringing diverse perspectives that enrich collaboration in